-To unleash this potential, the Secretary of State’s Global Partnership Initiative in collaboration with the United States Agency for International Development (USAID) launched the International diaspora Engagement Alliance (IdEA) at the Secretary’s Global Diaspora Forum on May 17, 2011.
+To unleash this potential, the Secretary’s Office of Global Partnerships (S/GP), in collaboration with the United States Agency for International Development (USAID), launched the International diaspora Engagement Alliance (IdEA) at the Secretary’s Global Diaspora Forum on May 17, 2011.
 IdEA harnesses the global connections of diaspora communities to promote sustainable development in their countries of heritage.
 By supporting partnerships around entrepreneurship, volunteerism, philanthropy, and innovation, the Alliance provides a platform for capacity-building and a forum for collaboration across sectors to expand efforts and to improve lives in countries of origin.

 IdEA promotes the following three core modes of diaspora engagement around the world:

 1. ENTREPRENEURSHIP: Expand entrepreneurship and investment through supporting diaspora entrepreneurs in investing and building sustainable enterprises as well as stimulating trade in countries of origin.

 2. INNOVATION: Foster research and resource collaboration between science and technology diaspora communities and their counterparts in countries of origin.